 If you can spot the loop between where the ingrown hair leaves the follicle and reenters the skin, and there’s no inflammation present, Dr. Fusco says it’s okay to give a shot at loosening the offender with tweezers that have been sterilized with alcohol.
 The easiest way: grab the loop with the tweezers and yank out the hair.
 Then, soothe the hair-free follicle by applying a warm compress and antibacterial cream or ointment.

 Once the redness goes down, exfoliate the area to eliminate dead skin.
 But if a large, dense red bump pops up, it could signal an infection.
 At this point, treatment should be reserved for a dermatologist; messing with infected bumps could make the infection worse.
 How will your dermatologist undo the damage?
 Dr. Fusco says he or she will likely inject the area with cortisone or prescribe antibiotics.

 To get our best wellness tips delivered to you inbox, sign up for the Healthy Living newsletter

 Consider a permanent solution

 If you're dealing with constant ingrown hairs, you have other options.
-Drugstore depilatories (like Veet or Nair) lessen the chances of developing them.
+Drugstore depilatories (like Veet) lessen the chances of developing them.
 Dr. Fusco also suggests considering laser hair removal, which permanently removes hair at the root.
 Thing is, laser hair removal takes several repeat visits, and the procedure can be pricey.
 Plus, it doesn't work as well on people with blonde or lighter body hair; it's most effective for those with dark, coarse hair.
 If yours is lighter, or laser removal is out of your reach financially, she suggests electrolysis, a process that destroys individual strands by using heat or chemicals.